Assistant GM /Assistant Coach

-Chris is starting his ninth season on the Wenatchee Wild coaching staff.
-As assistant coach, Chris has helped worked with 5 NCAA Division I, 3 WHL and 2 NHL drafted goaltenders.
+Chris has been a part of the Wenatchee Wild coaching staff since the teams inception in 2008.
+As assistant coach, Chris has helped and worked with 8 NCAA Division I, 3 WHL and 2 NHL drafted goaltenders.

 Prior to joining the Wenatchee Wild, Chris spent the 2007-08 season as a graduate assistant at Division I Minnesota State University – Mankato (WCHA).